Lambs Lane, Lawshall

-Lambs Lane is a nuclear settlement in the civil parish of Lawshall in the Babergh district in the county of Suffolk, England.
+Lambs Lane is a nucleated settlement in the civil parish of Lawshall in the Babergh district in the county of Suffolk, England.
 In addition to Lambs Lane, the settlement includes The Glebe, Shepherds Drive, Windsor Drive, Churchill Close and Rectory Corner.
 Melford Road is partly within Lambs Lane and Golden Lane is to the west of the settlement.

 Lambs Lane is located between Harrow Green, which it almost abuts, and Brockley to the west, and is around one and a half miles off the A134 between Bury St Edmunds and Sudbury.

 Previous names

 In the 1567 Lawshall Survey, Melford Road was known as Chardakre Street and Rectory Corner as the Parson's Green.
 Golden Lane was known as Goldesborowe Street.

 Lawshall Village Hall

 Lawshall Village Hall was built in the 1960s replacing the old village hall that stood in the Street.
 In December 2006 the Village Hall Management Committee started organising events to raise money to update and refurbish the hall.
 A variety of events were organised and grants were also obtained.
 The result was that by the end of 2007 the committee were in a position to start work on a major refurbishment scheme which together cost around £47,000.
 Improvements include: